 Carved by ivory, wood, and metal craftsmen, the attention to detail in the sandstone toranas shows.
 The narratives comprise Jataka tales which recount previous births of Gautama Buddha in both human and animal form, scenes from the lives of Gautama Buddha and Manushi Buddhas, and subsequent events in the history of Buddhism.

-The first torana to be built stands by the Great Stupa’s entrance, next to the Ashoka Pillar.
+The first torana to be built stands by the Great Stupa’s entrance, next to the Ashoka Pillar, on the southern side.
 The most exquisite is the northern gate.
 Do keep an eye out for the carved appendages of secular life, replete with “foreigners” and blatant gender equality two millennia ago, the subtle half-smiles and body language in the story-telling, and the aniconic imagery of Bodhi trees, umbrellas, sets of footprints, wheels, and empty thrones used to depict Gautama Buddha.

 Iconic representations of Buddha were introduced much later, in the Gupta Period (240 – 605 AD), of which the serene effigies dotting the site are testimony.